mikemacharia39/Data-structures-and-algorithms/src/tech_stuff/java_concepts/threads/VirtualThreads.md

      A new virtual thread can be attached to the same OS thread.
      Once the previous virtual thread is unblocked, it can be attached to any other OS thread.
 - A virtual thread cannot be detached from OS thread if it is running in a synchronized block.
+- When a virtual thread is blocked, the stack of the virtual thread is stored in the heap memory.
+     Blocking a virtual thread is never free but it is much cheaper than blocking a platform thread.
 - Virtual threads are lightweight threads.
 - Virtual threads are cheap to create and destroy.
 - Virtual threads are scheduled by the JVM.